orxfun/orx-parallel/README.md

 This is guaranteed by the fact that both consuming computation calls and configuration methods require ownership (`self`) of the iterator.
 In this sense, `ParIter` generalizes computations of sequential computations and parallel executions with different degrees of parallelism.

-## Underlying Approach, Extensibility and Parallel Runners

-This crates defines parallel computation by combining two basic aspects.

-* Pulling **inputs** in parallel is achieved through [`ConcurrentIter`](https://crates.io/crates/orx-concurrent-iter).
-Concurrent iterator implementations are lock-free, efficient and support pull-by-chunks optimization to reduce the parallelization overhead.
-A thread can pull any number of inputs from the concurrent iterator every time it becomes idle.
-This provides the means to dynamically decide on the chunk sizes.
-* Writing **outputs** in parallel is handled using thread-safe containers such as [`ConcurrentBag`](https://crates.io/crates/orx-concurrent-bag) and [`ConcurrentOrderedBag`](https://crates.io/crates/orx-concurrent-ordered-bag).
-Similarly, these are lock-free collections that aim for high performance collection of results.

-Finally, [`ParallelRunner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParallelRunner.html) trait manages parallelization of the given computation with desired configuration.
-The objective of the parallel runner is to optimize the chunk sizes to solve the tradeoff between impact of heterogeneity of individual computations and overhead of parallelization.

-Inputs of the parallel computations and parallel runners are extensible:

-* Any input collection or generator that implements [`IntoConcurrentIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IntoConcurrentIter.html) automatically implements [`IntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_parallel/trait.IntoParIter.html), and hence, can be parallelized.
-Therefore, new collection types can be used by defining their concurrent iterators.
-  * *Further, any arbitrary sequential `Iterator` implements [`IterIntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IterIntoConcurrentIter.html) and can be parallelized.
-Importantly note that this is useful only when computation on pulled elements is not insignificantly small.*
-* `ParallelRunner` is a trait and a default implementation is provided in this crate.
-It is possible to implement and use your *own runner* simply calling [`with_runner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParIter.html#tymethod.with_runner) transformation method on the parallel iterator.
-Default parallel runner targets to be efficient in general.
-When we have a use case with special characteristics, we can implement a `ParallelRunner` optimized for this scenario and use with the parallel iterators.

 ## Performance and Benchmarks

 All benchmark files are located in [benches](https://github.com/orxfun/orx-parallel/blob/main/benches) directory.
 The following tables report average execution times of parallel computations in microseconds.
 The numbers in parentheses represent the ratio of execution time to sequential computation which is used as the baseline (1.00).
 Parallelized executions of all benchmarks are carried out with default settings.